DirectoryTree/LdapRecord.com/source/docs/active-directory/users.md

 For example, setting a users `userAccountControl` to `512` would mean that the user account is a default account type that represents a typical user.
-Setting it to `2`, would mean the account is disabled.
+Setting it to `2`, would mean the account has been disabled.

 Combining both to `514` (`512 + 2 = 514`) would mean the users
 account is a typical user account, that is also disabled.